JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part1.md

 # How to solve a classification problem with a reusable pipeline workflow - 1
 # Choosing between ML models using pipes for code reuse
 While browsing on posts, we will able to find some *recipes* of how to start in the ML world, the popular *"Hello World!"*.
-Usually, them involved next steps: Data Gathering, Data Preparation, Train your Model, Evaluate it, Improve...
-At the end, depending of the type of solution, if it is a competition, we will submit the predictions and if it is a Real World Problem, we will continue with the deployment step.
+Usually, they involved next steps: Data Gathering, Data Preparation, Train your Model, Evaluate it, Improve...
+At the end, depending on the type of solution, if it is a competition, we will submit the predictions and if it is a Real World Problem, we will continue with the deployment step.

 Well, we say ourselves "Let's play with it" following the how-to steps.
 An hour later, we will end it up with big ball of mud, the well-known spaghetti code.
 Our *experiment* will finish with lack of reproducibility, error prone, nothing to be proud of.

 Furthermore, there are many hidden steps in our flow, such as Model Selection & Hyperparameter tuning, which won't appear in the deployment model (they are also important)

-*How to evolve our code to be ordered, reproducible, flexible (and other quality measures)?* We could get a modularized solution. *How to get it?* That will be solve with sklearn and pipeline utilities provided by it.
+*How to evolve our code to be ordered, reproducible, flexible (and other quality measures)?* We could get a modularized solution. *How to get it?* That will be solve by sklearn and its pipeline utilities.
 Think the whole pipe as a big module, made up by other tiny pipes.
 Each pipe would have its purpose, such as *feature selection*, *feature transformation*, *prediction* and so on.

 > The better you code today, the easier you will understand in the future.

-In this post, I will give an intuition of how to solve a classification problem by a reproducible and modular approach made up with sklearn and pipes.
+In this post, I will give an intuition of how to solve a classification problem by taking a reproducible and modular approach made up with sklearn and pipes.

 ### The Problem: *Pump it Up, Data Mining the Water Table*